 - Advocating for your rights

 - Taking depositions of witnesses and other parties

 - Updating your claim as necessary

-Your lawyer will respond to any challenges that arise as you seek the compensation that you deserve because of your on-the-job injury.
+Your lawyer will also respond to any challenges that arise as you seek the compensation you deserve because of your on-the-job injury.

 - Disagreement about the amount of income-related reimbursement you deserve

-Your lawyer will collect various forms of evidence and documentation supporting your case for workers’ compensation benefits.
+Our team will collect various forms of evidence and documentation to support your case for workers’ compensation benefits.
 This may include witness accounts of how your injury occurred, your medical bills, and documentation of your treatment.

-A lawyer will be your advocate, negotiating for the amount of compensation that you are entitled to through workers’ compensation insurance.
+A lawyer from our firm will be your advocate, fighting for the amount of compensation you are entitled to through workers’ compensation insurance.

-The Bureau of Labor Statistics (BLS) details some of the reasons why you may be injured on the job, and are therefore entitled to collect workers’ compensation.
+The Bureau of Labor Statistics (BLS) details some of the reasons you may suffer injuries on the job and could therefore be entitled to collect workers’ compensation.

 Some of the incidents that the BLS cites include: